Joshuagbrown/Gecko/README.md

 ## Run App
 - If you haven't already, Build the project.
 - Open a command line interface inside the project directory and run `cd target` to change into the target directory.
-- Run the command `java -jar revolt-1.0-SNAPSHOT.jar`
+- Run the command `java -jar revolt-1.0.jar`
+- On the first run, you will need to import data from a csv file.
+An example has been provided.

 ## Finally...